clockworkpc/brandcrunchbot/docs/brandcrunchbot_flowchart.md

 | TRUE                      | FALSE                     | N/A                                     | N/A         |

 NOTE: Ascertain whether the Bot can effect the purchase and not just add to cart.

+1. Wait for screen "Will be available BUY IT NOW shortly"
+2. Tap Buy It Now button for any number of minutes

+- Where 'Price' == "$1", initial (automatic) bid
+- Try CURL request instead of API call for $50 auctions?